In tribute to the subways of the early days DRIP’IN has created a ceramic train collection painted bry street artists from all over the world.

 This operation is done by hand and requires skill and finesse.
 On the one hand, it is necessary to remove all folds, air bubbles and excess water drops without tearing it and on the other hand to ensure an excellent bond to the surface.

-To obtain an optimum level of gloss and durability, DRIP’IN applies 2 coats of varnish on its trains.
+To ensure a proper protection of the film, we use special varnishes which are baked at 75 degrees C. for 1 hour, and, to obtain an optimum level of gloss and durability, DRIP’IN applies 2 coats of varnish on its trains.